rayhnnmd/CodeBorne/README.md

 ## Features

-- **RPG Progression** — your total coding hours convert to XP, levels, and rank titles (Novice Coder → Mythic Overlord)
+- **RPG Progression** - your total coding hours convert to XP, levels, and rank titles (Novice Coder → Mythic Overlord)
-- **Achievement System** — 11 achievements across 4 rarity tiers that unlock based on your real coding activity
+- **Achievement System** - 11 achievements across 4 rarity tiers that unlock based on your real coding activity
-- **Project Tracking** — every project you've worked on shown with hours spent and a progress bar
+- **Project Tracking** - every project you've worked on shown with hours spent and a progress bar
-- **Leaderboard** — compete globally by XP, streak, or total hours
+- **Leaderboard** - compete globally by XP, streak, or total hours
-- **Public Profiles** — shareable profile page showing your rank, stats, and achievement showcase
+- **Public Profiles** - shareable profile page showing your rank, stats, and achievement showcase
-- **Shareable Card** — download a PNG card of your character stats to flex on Discord
+- **Shareable Card** - download a PNG card of your character stats to flex on Discord
-- **Dark Souls UI** — IM Fell English font, gold accents, aged panel borders, locked achievement fog
+- **Dark Souls UI** - IM Fell English font, gold accents, aged panel borders, locked achievement fog

 ---

 ## How It Works

 1. Log in with your Hackatime account via OAuth
-2. CodeBorne fetches your coding stats — total hours, streak, languages, projects
+2. CodeBorne fetches your coding stats such as total hours, streak, languages, projects
 3. Your stats are converted into XP, a level, and a rank
 4. Achievements unlock automatically based on your activity
-5. Check back as you code more — new achievements pop as you hit milestones
+5. Check back as you code more with new achievements pop as you hit milestones

 ---

 ## Tech Stack

-- **Backend** — Flask, Flask-SQLAlchemy, Flask-Login, Flask-Migrate
+- **Backend** - Flask, Flask-SQLAlchemy, Flask-Login, Flask-Migrate
-- **Database** — SQLite
+- **Database** - SQLite
-- **Auth** — Hackatime OAuth 2.0
+- **Auth** - Hackatime OAuth 2.0
-- **Frontend** — Jinja2, vanilla CSS, vanilla JS
+- **Frontend** - Jinja2, vanilla CSS, vanilla JS
-- **Icons** — Tabler Icons
+- **Icons** - Tabler Icons
-- **Font** — IM Fell English (Google Fonts)
+- **Font** - IM Fell English (Google Fonts)
-- **Card Export** — Pillow
+- **Card Export** - Pillow

 ---